-If you know about SEO, you probably understand how useful SEO tools can be for different purposes
+If you’re an SEO agency, you probably understand how useful SEO tools can be for different purposes:

 - Keyword research.

 The list goes on.

 But there are a lot of SEO agency tools out there.
 So choosing the right SEO tool is challenging.
 Especially as so many of them do the same thing, just slightly differently.

 That’s why we have asked SEO experts for their opinions on which tools they use most to help them with their SEO efforts.
 If they’re good enough for the pros, they’re probably good enough for you!

 Authoritas is a superb, high-end, all-round SEO tool designed for enterprises.
 That being said, smaller businesses can also benefit from its incredibly in-depth range of features.